como-controlar-un-esp8266-con-api-rest-ajax-y-json

 How to control an ESP8266 or ESP32 with Rest API, Ajax, and Json

-We continue with our ESP8266 and ESP32 seeing how to receive data and execute actions through AJAX requests with information encoded in JSON.
+We continue with our ESP8266 and ESP32 series by seeing how to receive data and execute actions through AJAX requests with information encoded in JSON.

 In previous posts, we had already seen how to serve a REST API that receives and returns information in JSON.
-To do this, we had used our example Rest API, formulated as we saw in this post about NodeJs.
+For this, we had used our example REST API, formulated as we saw in this post about NodeJs.

-Now it’s time to “bring down to earth” all this knowledge, and turn it into something more concrete and applicable to the ESP8266, which allows us to interact with it, reading information, or performing actions.
+Now it’s time to “bring it down to earth” all this knowledge, and turn it into something more concrete and applicable to the ESP8266, allowing us to interact with it, reading information, or performing actions.

-So don’t worry!
-This post is going to be simpler than the previous one, so if you understood the REST API post, this should be a piece of cake.
+So, don’t worry!
+This post will be simpler than the previous one, so if you understood the REST API post, this one should be a piece of cake.

-Let’s suppose we wanted to activate or deactivate a digital input in the ESP8266.
-On the other hand, we also want to obtain information, for example the state of a pin, or a variable, or the reading of a sensor (or whatever).
+Suppose we wanted to activate or deactivate a digital input on the ESP8266.
+On the other hand, we also want to get information, for example about the state of a pin, a variable, or a sensor reading (or whatever).

-How do we make a functional Rest API, that receives AJAX requests with information in Json?
-Come on, let’s get to work.
+How do we make a functional REST API that receives AJAX requests with information in JSON?
+Let’s get to work.

-Our main program is quite simple, and identical to what we saw in the REST API post.
+Our main program is quite simple, and identical to the one we saw in the REST API post.

 #include <ESP8266WiFi.h>